ambowes87/betechtestv1.1/README.md

 *Build Instructions (Windows)*

+- Clone the repo locally
-- Build the binary using `go build -o techtest.exe src/`
+- Build the binary using `go build -o techtest.exe src/` from the root of the project
 - The executable relies on a sqlite database named userstore.db in the same directory (my laptop doesn't support docker sadly)

 *Running Instructions (Windows)*